-Functional Requirements are the functions that the system must perform in order to fulfill the Business Requirements.
 They include technical details, calculations, data manipulation and processing, and other particular functionality that characterize what a framework should achieve.
-Thus functional requirements are connected with the solution or software being developed.

 Functional Requirements Example

-- The functional requirements are always written from the point of view of the system.
+- Functional requirements are always written from the point of view of the system and the stakeholders.

 - They are far more specific and detailed.

-Hence, the Functional Requirements explain how part of the project, i.e. how the software solution will be able to meet the needs of the organization.
+Hence, the functional requirements explain the ‘how’ part of a project, i.e. how a software solution will be able to meet the needs of the organization.

 Functional Requirements Document

-The functional requirements are documented in the Functional Requirement Document (FRD) or the Functional Requirements Specifications (FRS) document.
+The Functional Requirements Document outlines the functions required to achieve the business needs.
+These functions are documented in the Functional Requirements Document (FRD) or the Functional Requirements Specifications (FRS) document.